apify/apify-docs/sources/platform/actors/development/actor_definition/dockerfile.md

 ## [](#custom-dockerfile)Custom Dockerfile

-Internally, Apify uses Docker to build and run actors.
-To control the build of the actor, you can create a custom **Dockerfile** and either reference from the `dockerfile` field in the actor's config in **.actor/actor.json**, or store it in **.actor/Dockerfile** or **Dockerfile** in the actor's root directory.
+Internally, Apify uses Docker to build and run Actors.
+To control the build of the Actor, you can create a custom **Dockerfile** and either reference from the `dockerfile` field in the Actor's config in **.actor/actor.json**, or store it in **.actor/Dockerfile** or **Dockerfile** in its root directory.
 These three sites are searched for in this order of preference.
 If the **Dockerfile** is missing, the system uses the following default:

 ```dockerfile
 FROM apify/actor-node:16